North Lake Tahoe antique postcard

 As you follow the shoreline going counter clockwise around the lake, you pass through Incline Village in Nevada, then Kings Beach and Tahoe City in California.
 Each town has its own personality.
 Incline Village feels polished and peaceful.
 Kings Beach is sunny, sandy, and full of energy.
 Tahoe City mixes mountain-town charm with lakefront views.

 Tourism keeps the North Shore lively.
 Winter brings skiers and snowboarders chasing fresh snow.
-Summer brings beach towels, kayaks, and the smell of sunscreen.
+Summer brings beach towels, kayaks, and the sweet fragrance of sunscreen.
 Local shops, restaurants, marinas, and small businesses give the area its friendly, down-to-earth character.

 A Quick Stop in Tahoe City